United Nations logo

 Company Operations

-• Organizational Structure: Secretariat with specialized agencies
+• Organizational Structure: Complex multilateral with 6 main organs

-• Supply Chain: Global procurement and logistics network
+• Supply Chain: Global procurement through headquarters

 • Website: https://www.un.org